Is internal CRM the key to a harmonious organisation?by

 Does the thought of contacting your IT helpdesk fill you with dread?
-Do you walk a little quicker when you are passing the IT department?
 Then imagine a corporate Shangri-la where your IT team speaks the same language as the rest of the company and works in harmony with users.
 It needn’t be a mere dream if internal customer relationship management is to be believed.

 Whilst much emphasis is put on enabling customer-facing teams to create and maintain relationships with external clients, traditionally efforts to aid departments in working with internal customers has been limited.
 Accounts, IT and human resources all provide services and products to employees – ‘customers’ – within their company, to differing degrees of success.